johnsulf/sp1/README.md

-# Community Science Museum - Semester Projcet 1
+# Community Science Museum - Semester Project 1

 ![image](https://erlendjohnsen.com/assets/images/csmuseum.jpg)

-A simple overview of the use/purpose of the project.

 ## Description
+The website for Community Science Museum is made as my Semester Project 1 submission for my studies at Noroff.
+The focus is on design, HTML and CSS.
+Hereunder designing for the relevant target group, writing semantic HTML and no repeating CSS.

+### Key features

+- Fade in image in header: The header of each page features an image that is faded in.
+- Color theme: Strong colors were used for the young target group.
+Every page has its own primary color.
+- Cards: A fair amount of time were used on the cards used on most pages.
+-

 ## Built With

+This project is crafted using:

+- HTML
+- CSS

-No frameworks are used in this project.
+No external frameworks or libraries are used, emphasizing core web development skills.
-- HTML, CSS and JavaScript

 ## Getting Started